edwardsj9090/wordpress-automation/README.md

-# Wordpress Automation Scripts for Windows and Linux
+Wordpress Automation Script for Linux

-Instructions are inside the folders for each OS.